Iraqi Communist Party: The party under Ba'athist rule

 The Ba'athist coup of 8 February 1963 was accompanied by street fighting as Communist activists and supporters resisted the coup attempt.
 Fighting in Baghdad continued for three days, concentrated in the party's strongholds.
 When the Baath consolidated its power the ICP suffered an unprecedented campaign of suppression.
 Leading figures and cadres of the Party killed, including Husain al-Radi.
 The total number of communists killed is unknown, but was certainly in the dozens.

 In the mid-1960s, the U.S. State Department estimated the party membership to be approximately 15,000 (0.47% of the working age population of the country).

 In 1967, Aziz al-Hajj split from the ICP, establishing the Iraqi Communist Party – Central Command, and initiated an armed struggle, which the ICP at the time opposed.

 In 1973, ICP secretary Aziz Muhammad signed a National Action Pact with Iraqi President Ahmed Hassan al-Bakr, forming a National Progressive Front together with the Ba'ath Party.
 The ICP was permitted to operate legally, publish and revive its flanking organisations.
-Alexei Kosygin's visit forced the Iraqi Communist Party (ICP) to improve its relations with the Ba'ath Party; two ICP members were given cabinet positions and repression of the ICP ended.
+Alexei Kosygin's visit forced the Iraqi Communist Party (ICP) to improve its relations with the Ba'ath Party; two ICP members, including Mukarram Talabani, were given cabinet positions and repression of the ICP ended.
 However, this was coupled with elements of repression, and by the autumn of 1974 the party tried to increase its security through a more clandestine mode of operation.
 In 1978 Saddam Hussein unleashed a renewed campaign of repression against the party, including the execution of large numbers of party members.
 In 1979, the party broke ties with the Iraqi government.

+At the fifth national conference in 1993, the party voted to abandon Democratic centralism, Revolutionary socialism, and Marxism–Leninism.
+Opting instead for Reformism and identifying the party as Marxist.

 In 1993, the Kurdish branch of the party was transformed into a semi-autonomous party, the Communist Party of Kurdistan – Iraq.